- AirFinder Products

 Passive RFID tags provide reliable information if you’re right near the reader or move directly within an RFID gate.
 If you’re not moving in these lanes, the system quickly becomes much less accurate.
 To compensate for this, many companies have people on each shift to search workstations, bins, and other locations for items that have been misplaced.

-Battery-powered asset tags actively transmit their location information continuously, allowing you to understand where they are at any moment.
+Battery-powered asset tags of a real-time location system (RTLS) actively transmit their location information continuously, allowing you to understand where they are at any moment.
 There’s no need to take a specific route or be in a specific location to generate this information.

 It can be significantly important if you’re working with materials that require a forklift or if you have a limited number of generators or construction compressors for a job site.
 Construction companies and other more mobile businesses can use a battery-powered asset tag platform at multiple sites thanks to GPS and other support to acquire precision location data even as you move between locations.